Results are still rolling in Wednesday for the Alaska legislative races.

 In Northeast Anchorage, Democrat Ted Eischeid leads incumbent Republican Stanley Wright.
 In a coastal South Anchorage district previously held by Republican Rep. Laddie Shaw, independent Ky Holland has a double-digit lead.

 Democrats are also well-positioned to pick up the North Slope and Northwest Arctic House District 40.
-Democrat Robyn Burke leads Republican-turned-independent Rep. Thomas Baker early Wednesday by nearly 50 points.
+Democrat Robyn Burke leads Republican-turned-independent Rep. Thomas Baker early Wednesday by more than 30 points.

 House Minority Leader Calvin Schrage, an Anchorage independent, said he was optimistic a multiparty coalition could take control of the lower chamber, flipping it from Republican control.